xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Return the number of intervals in the scale.

 ### linear(*interval*)
 Convert interval to linear representation.
+Formatting information of logarithmic quantities is lost.

 ### log1p(*x*)
 Calculate log1p x.

 ### logarithmic(*interval*)
 Convert interval to logarithmic representation.
+Formatting information of linear quantities is lost.

 ### map(*mapper*, *scale = $$*)
 Map a riff over the given/current scale producing a new scale.